 Before each measurement series and at least once a day, the background one-third-octave band acceleration level shall be measured and recorded as part of the test record.
 If the person conducting the measurements suspects that the data is influenced by background vibrations that may have changed since the background measurement, the background measurement should be repeated immediately.
-The background measurement shall be made in accordance with the procedures specified in this Standard except the AMD shall be removed from the damped plate or switched off.
-Background measurement should be the same as an operational test but with the AMD off.
+The background measurement shall be made in accordance with the procedures specified in this part of ECMA-275 except the AMD shall be removed from the damped plate or switched off.
+Background measurements shall be made at all the specified mounting locations and energy averaged - that is this measurement should be the same as an operational test but with the AMD off.
 The duration of the background measurement should also comply with 10.9